MattFisch/phpintro/README.md

      //*/

 Shell scripts are used to switch comments.
 They are stored in a private git repository, that holds the solution.
-They use GNU sed to replace the comments.
+They use GNU sed to toggle the commenting of both blocks between /* and //.

 ## Structure of this Repository